About Richard Kravetz

 About Michael Stone

-Michael Stone is a renowned yoga teacher, Buddhist teacher and psychotherapist based in Canada.
-His method is to slow down traditional yoga sequences and explore them anatomically and psychologically.
-He is the voice of a new generation of practitioners integrating social change and contemplative practice, and has authored five books, most recently 'Awake in the World: Yoga & Buddhist Teachings for Living an Engaged Life'.
+The late Michael Stone was an activist, family man, and teacher of yoga and Buddhism.
+His method was to slow down traditional yoga sequences and explore them anatomically and psychologically.
+He continues to be the voice that inspired a new generation of practitioners integrating social change and contemplative practice, and has authored five books, most recently 'Awake in the World: Yoga & Buddhist Teachings for Living an Engaged Life'.

 read Michael Stone's biography